nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `create-t /tag important red /tag CS2113 blue`

-💡 If no tag color is specified, the color of the tag will be that of the default console color.
+💡 If no tag color is specified, the color of the tag will be that of the default white color.

 Expected output: